mohit2708/JavaScript/interviewqcopy.md

 You can use the same code many times with different arguments, to produce different results.
 ⬆ Back to Top

-Ques.
-What is JavaScript Object?
-Ans.

-An object can be created with curly brackets { } with an optional list of properties.
-A property is a “Key:value” pair, where the key (or property name) is always a string, and value (or property value) can be any data type, like string, number, boolean or complex data type like array, function, and other objects.
-⬆ Back to Top

-Ques.
-What are the possible ways to create objects in javascript?
-Ans.

-Object constructor:- var object = new Object();
-Object’s crate method:- var object = Object.create(null);
-Object literal syntex:- var object = {};
-Function Constructor:-
-Function constructor with prototype:-
-ES6 class Syntex:-
-Singleton pattern:-
-Accessing object:- var book = { "name": "Harry Potter and the Goblet of Fire", "author": "J. K. Rowling", "year": 2000 }; document.write(book.author); // Prints: J. K. Rowling document.write(book["year"]); // Prints: 2000

-Setting object:- var person = { name: "Peter", age: 28, gender: "Male" }; // Setting a new property person.country = "United States"; document.write(person.country); // Prints: United States

-Deleting object:- var person = { name: "Peter", age: 28, gender: "Male", displayName: function() { alert(this.name); } }; // Deleting property delete person.age; alert(person.age); // Outputs: undefined

 ⬆ Back to Top